Piskvor/buildenlights/README.md

           Port 4: 0100 power
     ```
     - The interesting parts are the location (`1-1.3`) and the device identification (`05e3:0608`), those depend on your specific setup.
     - If uhubctl complains `No compatible smart hubs detected!` but works with sudo, it also offers a fix.
-Note that you need to edit the vendor ID - in this case, this would be `ATTR{idVendor}=="05e3"` (the first part of the device ID).
+Note that you need to edit the vendor ID - in this example, it would be `ATTR{idVendor}=="05e3"` (the first part of the device ID).
     - If you see multiple hubs, try unplugging the one you want and see which disappears from the list.
     - Plug the lights into the hub, and try cycling each port (`--action 2`) - that will give you the port numbers for each light: `for X in 1 2 3 4; do uhubctl --loc 1-1.3 --action 2 --delay 10 --port $X; sleep 10; done`, where `--loc` is taken from the output above (I have 4 ports in the listing, so I try them `in 1 2 3 4`, similarly for e.g. 7-port hubs).
 Note the port number when a light is turned off.

 - In your GitHub/GitLab account, make a Personal access token
-    - GL needs the "api" permission, GH needs the "repo" permission
+    - GL needs the `api` permission, GH needs the `repo` permission
     - Copy the token

 - Copy buildenlights.rc.example to buildenlights.rc and edit the config